fkaiser/pingpong_tracker/README.md

 # PingPong_tracker
-Tracks ball of ping pong via vision via a particle filter framework more specifically via the [**Condensation algorithm**](https://en.wikipedia.org/wiki/Condensation_algorithm).
+The goal of the project to track a ping pong ball.
+The long term goal is to estimate the spin of the ball.
+To achieve those goals first and foremost one needs to be able to gather footage at high enough frequency and implement a procedure to track the ball.
+At the moment the footage is collected with a raspberry pi camera at a framerat of 80-90 Hz.
+For the tracking of the ball two different approches are given.
+On the one hand the ball is tracked via a particle filter framework more specifically via the [**Condensation algorithm**](https://en.wikipedia.org/wiki/Condensation_algorithm).
+On the other hand as a alternative the ball is tracked directly with the ciruclar hough transform.

 ## Frames from video
 The first important task to solve is to retrieve the "raw" pictures from a video e.g. from a .mp4.
 Additionally, it is extremely beneficial for the filter to know the exact timestamp of those pictures.
 To accomplish those tasks the functionality of ffmpeg and ffprobe under Linux are leveraged.
 If you execute the file `frames_from_video.sh` from the command line (make sure file is executable) all images of the video are extracted and stored as .png.
 On top of that the pts and dts timestamps are stored in the file timestamps.json. `pts` is an acronym for presentation time stamp and `dts` is an acronym for decoder time stamp.
 Both are extracted but actually only the pts timestamps are relevant later in the filter framework.
 To extract frames and timestamps of a video, type the following: